DC State Estimation

 Tip

-We also provide functions to print state estimation results, such as estimated values and residuals.
+JuliaGrid also provides functions to print state estimation results, such as estimated values and residuals.
 For more details, users can consult the Power Analysis section of this manual.

 Least Absolute Value Estimator

-To obtain an LAV estimator, users need to employ one of the solvers listed in the JuMP documentation.
+To obtain an LAV estimator, users need to use one of the solvers listed in the JuMP documentation.
 In many common scenarios, the Ipopt solver proves sufficient to obtain a solution:

 using Ipopt